-The lattice $\Gamma_{\leq 1}$ is the natural receptacle for Chern characters of compactly-supported sheaves on $X$.
+The lattice $\Gamma_{\leq 1}$ is the natural receptacle for the Chern characters of compactly-supported sheaves on $X$.
 All such sheaves are supported in dimension $\leq 1$: the most important examples are the line bundles $\O_C(n)$ supported on the zero-section $C\subset X$, and the skyscraper sheaves $\O_x$ supported at points $x\in X$.
-We have The two cases in \eqref{partiii2} give the contribution to DT theory from sheaves supported in dimension one and zero respectively, and arise from the above-mentioned sheaves and their shifts.
+We choose the sign of the generator $\delta$ so that The two cases in \eqref{partiii2} give the contribution to DT theory from sheaves supported in dimension one and zero respectively, and arise from extensions of the above-mentioned sheaves and their shifts.
 For the mathematical derivation of \eqref{partiii2} we refer to \cite[Example 6.30]{JS}.

 The form $\<-,-\>$, which in the general context of \cite{RHDT} is the Euler form of the relevant category, vanishes in this case because curves on a threefold have zero intersection number.
 This has the consequence that the BPS invariants $\Omega(\gamma)$ do not depend on the choice of point $(z,w)\in M$.
 It also implies that the Riemann-Hilbert problem associated to our BPS structure is trivial.
 To remedy this we consider the double of the above BPS structure.
 This involves replacing the lattice $\Gamma_{\leq 1}$ with the lattice